 Having been performing for ten years already, 2017 has been one of the most jam packed for the 25 year old Basingstoke rapper, Signal.
-Appearances on BBC Introducing, Fever & Boutique nightclub, Basingstoke Live Main Stage and the Basingstoke Gazette are just the tip of things.
+Appearances on BBC Introducing, nightclubs in the south, Basingstoke Live Main Stage and the front page of the Basingstoke Gazette are just the tip of things.

-Signal studied at The Academy of Contemporary Music (gaining a Music Production degree) and quickly established himself as one of the most dedicated, talented musicians in the south.
+Signal studied at The Academy of Contemporary Music (gaining a Music Production degree) and quickly established himself as one of the most dedicated and hard working musicians in the south.

 At the heart of things is Dan Amps (the man behind Signal) and his warm, down-to-Earth personality.
 Somebody committed to music-making and spreading his message: that drive, determination, and passion are starting to reap rewards.

-Signal’s 6th studio project release ‘Progression EP’ is set to hit the digital stores on Friday 11th August, which features the smash hits ‘Down’ and ‘What Goes Around’.
+Signal’s 6th studio project release ‘Progression EP’ was released last month and received rave reviews in the press, featuring the smash hits ‘Down’ and ‘What Goes Around’.
 It cannot be long before his talent is recognised and he becomes one of the mainstream artists of the future.